tarwn/lessthandot-hugo/blogs/content/posts/2012-03-13-diagnostic-manager.md

 After looking around for what felt like hours, I sent Idera's Support an e-mail.
 Idera's Support is top notch.
 I got a reply within an hour with the exact details that I needed.

-If you notice, in the above screenshot there is a blue link right below the Calendar that says “Between 8:00 AM and 5:00 PM”.
+If you notice, in the above screenshot there is a blue link right below the Calendar that says "Between 8:00 AM and 5:00 PM".
 If you click on that link you will get this screen:

 [<img src="/wp-content/uploads/users/kconan/DM - History Browser Options.jpg?mtime=1331600726" alt="" width="308" height="218" />][2]

 Like most people, we are a 24/7/365 shop and I need to be able to look at snapshots from any point of time.
-So I chose the top option “Show all snapshots”.
+So I chose the top option "Show all snapshots".
 Now I can see all of my snapshots!

 I encourage you to learn more about Idera and to start a free trial of Diagnostic Manager.